 Georg Dollmann, 1869

+In 1868 he was already making his first plans for Linderhof.
+However, neither the palace modelled on Versailles that was to be sited on the floor of the valley nor the large Byzantine palace envisaged by Ludwig II were ever built.
 Instead, the new building developed around the forester's house belonging to his father Maximilian II, which was located in the open space in front of the present palace and was used by the king when crown prince on hunting expeditions with his father.
 Linderhof Palace, the eventual result of a long period of building and rebuilding, is the only large palace King Ludwig II lived to see completed.

 In 1869 Ludwig II had the forester's house rebuilt and appointed as the "Royal Lodge" (building phase 1).

-Royal Lodge (building phase 1) with an
+Royal Lodge (building phase 1)

-extension (building phase 2) next to the
+extension (building phase 2) next to

 original Linderhof